quinscape/babel-plugin-automaton/docs/reference.md

 (In detail that means that we accept any assignment expression or method call that refers to process or scope including its leading comments).

-The `"process"` property contains the transformed process map.
-Each action function is tranformed into an `"Action"` typed object with `"name"` property, `"params"` array that contains at most one transition parameter and a `"code"` property containing the actual action code.
+The former `"process"` property is gone.

+For constant start states, the `"startState"` property contains the name of the startState.

+The `"init"` array collects the start state initialization code

 The `"startState"` property contains the source of the initial start state, either a static view state name as string literal or a transition function expression.